 This covered porch in Andover, MA features our 4 1/2″ Poly Spindles.
 This is an excellent option for someone looking for a robust balustrade that is constantly and completely exposed to the elements, such as above an entry.

 R.Q. of Marshall, MI writes “We want to thank you for the beautiful spindles.
 Attached are some photos you are welcome to use.
 We now have all porches, roof gallery, etc. completed.
 We appreciate your fine work.
 Let me know if you want a photo of the National Register Marker to go with the photo.
 Thanks again for the help.”

 J.D. of Philadelphia, PA writes “A few years ago I purchased a primed cedar rail kit with custom turned spindles.
 The custom cut profile I created was for a baseball bat and ball spindle.
-The rail kit was easy to install and I enjoyed working with Western Spindle.
+The rail kit was easy to install and I enjoyed working with American Porch.
 Some photos are attached to this and the next email.

 D.P. of Brooklyn writes:

 Nothing says “Welcome home for Christmas” like a well decorated Victorian Porch!
 Thanks to S.G. of Saratoga Springs, NY for sharing.

 The customer writes: “The project is done (mostly).
 Please see pictures attached.
 The rail system looks great – – and everything fit and was installed with no problem.
 Thank you!”